Orlando Health Bayfront Hospital: 1980s–present: Bayfront Medical Center; under Community Health System, and Orlando Health

 In October 2012, plans were announced to merge Bayfront Medical Center with Health Management Associates and Shands HealthCare.
 The merger transformed Bayfront Medical Center into a for-profit facility and created a new integrated care delivery network with six other HMA hospitals, including Brooksville Regional Hospital, Spring Hill Regional Hospital, Venice Regional Medical Center, Charlotte Regional Medical Center, Peace River Regional Medical Center, and Pasco Regional Medical Center, with Bayfront being the flagship hospital.
 The deal closed in mid-2013, and Bayfront joined the HMA family of hospitals.
-Bayfront Health was acquired by Community Health System in early 2014 along with other HMA facilities.
+Bayfront Health was acquired by Community Health System (CHS) in early 2014 along with other HMA facilities.